github/codeql/docs/codeql/ql-language-reference/name-resolution.rst

 Example
 =======

-The namespaces of a general QL module are a union of the local namespaces, the namespaces of any enclosing modules, and the global namespaces.
-(You can think of global namespaces as the enclosing namespaces of a top-level module.)

 Let's see what the module, type, and predicate namespaces look like in a concrete example:

 For example, you could define a library module ``Villagers`` containing some of the classes and predicates that